 The OXO Good Grips Press is a popular choice and certainly a favorite.
 The non-slip base keeps the press steady on a cookie sheet, helping to keep the cookies neat and uniform.
-A long handle provides greater leverage to dispense the dough.
-The clear cylinder allows you to monitor exactly how much dough has been used and how much is left.
-Finally, it comes with 12 different stainless steel disks in various patterns.
+A long handle provides greater leverage to dispense the dough and is designed for durability and repeated use.

-What’s great about the disks is they come in a neat compact storage case.
+What’s also great about the disks is that they come in a neat compact storage case.
 The case stops them from getting lost and mixed up at the back of a kitchen drawer.
 This is a handy accessory that does not come with most other presses.

-Wilton Cookie Pro Ultra II Cookie Press
+Wilton Cookie Pro Ultra III Cookie Press

-Spritz Cookie Press Kit by Virtuous
+YOOUSOO Cookie Press Maker Kit

 Interested in a budget press?
-Check out the cookie press by Virtuous.
+Check out the cookie press by Houseman.
 This is a stainless steel design, featuring an opaque cylinder.
 That does make it difficult to monitor how much dough is left.
 However, you get a lot of value for your money.
 This kit includes 20 cookie disks, a biscuit machine and four piping mouths with icing tips.

 The steel body is very durable and the press normally comes with a lifetime guarantee.
-It costs around $15.